... Skip to main content

 Understanding Normal Kidney Blood Test Results

 Normal kidney blood test results indicate that the kidneys are functioning properly.
 Key indicators such as creatinine, blood urea nitrogen (BUN), and electrolytes should fall within established reference ranges set by the testing laboratory.
-For instance, a typical creatinine level for healthy adults generally ranges from approximately 0.6 to 1.2 mg/dL, while BUN levels typically lie between 7 to 20 mg/dL.
+For instance, a typical creatinine level for healthy adults generally ranges from approximately 0.6 to 1.2 mg/dL, while BUN levels typically lie between 7 and 20 mg/dL.

 When results are within these ranges, it suggests that the kidneys are effectively filtering waste products from the blood and maintaining fluid and electrolyte balance.
 Normal test results provide reassurance for both patients and healthcare providers, indicating that the kidneys’ role in maintaining overall health is being upheld.